brodmart/ReplitCodingPlatform3/AI_CONTEXT.md

   * 4 strands
   * 11 overall expectations
   * 55 specific expectations
-  * French content imported
+  * Complete bilingual content (French and English)
-  * English content fields ready for population
+  * Verified data integrity and alignment

 ### How to Use These Files: